-Figure 110.
+Figure 113.
 Session Log Dialog

-Session Log ?
+-?
 X

 0 item(s)

-Occurred Detail
+Detail

-3/12/2010 9:47:16 AM Session.Work(): Execution: Copy is beginning.
+Session.Work(): Execution: Copy is beginning.

-3/12/2010 9:47:16 AM Session.Work(): Execution: Copy has completed.
+Session.Work(): Execution: Copy has completed.

 Done

+Session.Work(): Execution: Copy is beginning.

 The session log displays session activity entries, if any, including which variables have been provided to each action.
 This information can be helpful when debugging the use of variable, or when working on an issue with Telestream Customer Service.